isomerpages/govtech-stp/_travellers-from-republic-of-korea/00c-rgl-faq.md

 ### **Testing Arrangements Upon Arrival in Singapore**

-#### 21. What COVID-19 tests will I be subject to upon arrival in Singapore?
+#### 22. What COVID-19 tests will I be subject to upon arrival in Singapore?
 Where will the COVID-19 PCR test be administered?
 What are the payment modes accepted for the COVID-19 PCR test?

 Travellers coming in on the fast lane will be directed to take a COVID-19 PCR test upon arrival at Changi Airport or Seletar Airport in Singapore.
-To qualify for exemption from the Stay-Home-Notice (SHN) requirement, the traveller must take the COVID-19 PCR test at the assigned swabbing station within the airport.
+For fast lane travellers to qualify for exemption from the Stay-Home-Notice (SHN) requirement, the traveller must take the COVID-19 PCR test at the assigned swabbing station within the airport.
 Please approach the airport ground staff upon arrival for assistance.

 Travellers are encouraged to pre-register and pre-pay for the COVID-19 PCR test prior to entry into Singapore.
 Pre-registration and pre-payment can be made on the online portal at <https://safetravel.changiairport.com>.
 Travellers should expect to pay around S$300 (inclusive of GST) for the test upon arrival at the airport.

-#### 22. What if I test positive for COVID-19 in Singapore?
+#### 23. What if I test positive for COVID-19 in Singapore?

 Travellers who test positive for COVID-19 will be given medical treatment accordingly.
 Travellers will be responsible for charges for COVID-19 treatment if symptoms develop within 14 days of his/her arrival in Singapore.
 Singapore Citizens and Permanent Residents who travelled on permitted travel arrangements may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
 Long-Term Pass holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as foreign worker insurance.
 Travellers should furnish the relevant supporting documents to indicate their status as a fast lane traveller.